Assess, Accept, & Address Risk

 We can bring these tools ideas to our own lives.
 If I change jobs, what are the risks I can imagine from the change?
 What are the risks if I send my kids to camp?
 What are the risks if I rent in this building?

-For something more formal, here is the methodology the US Department of Homeland Security uses to determine risk (discussed further in this post).
+For something more formal, here is the methodology the US Department of Homeland Security uses (or did use, in both the Bush and Obama administrations) to determine risk (discussed further in this post on disruption).

 Risk = (Threat) + (Vulnerability) + (Consequence)

-That calculation can bring in a whole lot of factors.
+That risk calculation brings in a whole lot of factors.